 While online used equipment shopping may not be quite this easy, the process to buy used machines has come a long way from newspaper classifieds and the first live auctions.
 Especially this year, as customers have needed and demanded more contact-free shopping experiences, the opportunities to research, browse, then buy equipment online have become even better.

 Used equipment is especially popular right now and dozers are one of those necessary, high-production machines essential on most jobsites.
+Those interested in expanding their fleets can read on for five steps to find and buy a high-quality used dozer.

 1. Finding the Right Seller